disanman/ab_tester/README.md

 # Imports the class ABTester (you can find the code in the file abtester.py)
 from abtester import ABTester

+# Input variant information A (control group)
+A = dict(impressions=10e3, conversions=840)

-# Input variant information, defining significance at 5% and power of the test at 80%
+# Initialize object ab_tester, defining significance at 5% and power of the test at 80%:
-A = dict(impressions=10e3, conversions=840)   # A := control group

-# Initialize object ab_tester
 abtester = ABTester(A, significance=0.05, power=0.8)

+ # The min_detectable_effect will be relative to the current conversion rate
 abtester.get_sample_size(method='approx1', min_detectable_effect=0.1)
 #     A minimum sample size of
 #       n = 17448 is needed